 There are a number of ways to complete Army Reserve Recruit Training, this will be explained to you while you go through the enlistment process but the basics are:

-Trained Soldier Course Part A takes 6 weekends; if you join the Infantry you then attend a further 4 weekends of Advanced Infantry Training.
+Trained Soldier Course Part A takes 4 weekends but can be completed as a 1 week consolidated course; if you join the Infantry you then attend a further 2 weeks of training.

-After this you must then attend Trained Soldiers Course Part B for Non Infantry or the Combat Infantryman’s Course for Infantry soldiers.
-Both courses are for 2 weeks and this completes your Basic Training.
+After this you must then attend Trade Specific training or the Combat Infantryman's Course.
+These courses are generally 2 weeks and this completes your Basic Training.

 There are a number of ways of fast tracking through Army Reserve Recruit Training; these options will be explained to you during the enlistment process.
 During your Basic Training you will learn how to live in the field under combat conditions and the basics of being a soldier.